nf-core/pixelator/docs/output.md

 added to the edge list in a column called "component".

-The graph command has the option to recover components (technical multiplets) into smaller components using community detection to detect and remove problematic edges.
+The graph command has the option to recover components (technical multiplets) into smaller components using community detection to find and remove problematic edges.
-(See `--multiplet_recovery`).
-The information to keep track of the original and new (recovered) components is stored in a file (components_recovered.csv).
+(See `graph_options.multiplet_recovery`).
+The information to keep track of the original and new (recovered) components are stored in a file (components_recovered.csv).

 <details markdown="1">
 <summary>Output files</summary>